developmentseed/housing-passports-labeling/app/posts/s4-building-rooftops/4-0-material/4-0-3-other/index.md

     - name: Lima
       images:
         - image_path: /assets/graphics/images/rooftop_material/other_lima_01.jpg
-          title: 'Tent  or tarp.'
+          title: 'Other.'
         - image_path: /assets/graphics/images/rooftop_material/other_lima_02.jpg
-          title: 'Tent  or tarp.'
+          title: 'Other.'
 ---
-When the rooftop material is tent or tarp
+When the rooftop material is tent or tarp.
+Also includes strange roof materials that we can’t recognize.